Skip to Main Content

 Staffed with library professionals from around the country, this service provides basic support and assistance.

 Collins librarians follow up with students to make sure their research needs are fully addressed.

-Best for: Brief or general questions that need a quick response or are at hours when Collins librarians are not available.
+Best for: Brief or general questions needing a quick response or at hours when Collins librarians are not available.

 - Email email@example.com for help with the digital offerings of Archives & Special Collections at Collins Library.